RIte Share Premium Assistance Program (210-RICR-30-05-3)

 1. “Applicant” means a person seeking Medicaid coverage under this Part, in accordance with the provisions established in Rhode Island General Laws and Public Laws.

-2. “Cost-effective” means that the portion of the ESI that the State would subsidize, as well as wrap-around costs, would, on average, cost less to the State than enrolling that same individual/family in a managed care delivery system.
+2. “Cost-effective” means that the portion of the ESI that the State would subsidize, as well as wrap-around costs, would, on average, cost less to the State than enrolling that same individual/family in a Medicaid managed care plan.

-3. “Cost-sharing” means any co-payments, deductibles or co-insurance associated with ESI.
+3. “Cost-sharing” means any deductibles or co-insurance associated with ESI.

-4. “Employee premium” means the monthly premium share an individual or family is required to pay to the employer to obtain and maintain ESI coverage.
+4. “Employee premium” means the monthly amount an individual or family is required to pay to the employer to obtain and maintain ESI coverage.

 5. “Employer-Sponsored Insurance” or “ESI” means health insurance or a group health plan offered to employees by an employer.
 This includes plans purchased by small employers through HealthSource RI.

-8. “Medicaid member” means a person who has been determined to be an eligible Medicaid beneficiary.
+8. “Medicaid member” means a person who has been determined to be eligible for Medicaid benefits.

 9. “Modified Adjusted Gross Income” or “MAGI” means income, adjusted by any amount excluded from gross income under section 911 of the IRS Code, and any interest accrued.
 Social Security benefits are not included in gross income.
-The MAGI is the standard for determining income eligibility for all Medicaid affordable care coverage groups (MCAR Section 1301, “Coverage Groups”).
+The MAGI is the standard for determining income eligibility for all Medicaid affordable care coverage groups (RICR Title 210, Chapter 30 (Medicaid for Children, Families, and Affordable Care Act (ACA) Adults).

 10. “Policy holder” means the employee with access to ESI.

-11. “RIte Share-approved employer-sponsored insurance” or “ESI” means an employer-sponsored health insurance plan that meets the coverage and cost-effectiveness criteria for RIte Share.
+12. “RIte Share-approved employer-sponsored insurance” means an ESI plan that meets the coverage and cost-effectiveness criteria for RIte Share.

 16. “Third party liability” or “TPL” means other health insurance coverage.
 This insurance is in addition to Medicaid and is usually provided through an employer.
 Since Medicaid is always payer of last resort, the TPL is always the primary coverage.

-17. “Wrap-around services or coverage” means any health care services not included in the ESI plan that would have been covered had the Medicaid member been enrolled in a RIte Care or Rhody Health Partners plan (Part 2 of this Subchapter).
+17. “Wrap-around services or coverage” means any health care services not included in the ESI plan that would have been covered had the Medicaid member been enrolled in a Medicaid managed care plan (Part 2 of this Subchapter).
 Coverage of deductibles and co-insurance is included in the wrap.
 Co-payments to providers are not covered.

 3.4 RIte Share Populations

-A. The income of Medicaid members affects whether and in what manner they must participate in RIte Share as follows:
+A. The income of Medicaid members affects whether and in what manner they must participate in RIte Share.
+Rite Share populations are determined pursuant to R.I.
+Gen. Laws § 40-8.4-12(c).

 3.5 RIte Share Enrollment as a Condition of Eligibility

-A. For Medicaid members over the age of nineteen (19), enrollment in RIte Share is a condition of eligibility.
-This requirement also applies to any individuals who have or previously had the option to waive ESI coverage to receive financial compensation, including but not limited to, an increase in hourly wage, an increase in weekly salary, and/or a lump sum payment.
+A. Medicaid members over the age of nineteen (19), who have access to RIte Share-approved ESI must enroll in that ESI as a condition of continuing Medicaid eligibility.
+This requirement also applies to any individuals who have, or previously had the option to waive ESI coverage to receive financial compensation, including but not limited to, an increase in hourly wage, an increase in weekly salary, and/or a lump sum payment.
 (An increase in wages for waiving coverage is also known as "pay in lieu of benefits.")

 1. Exemptions – In certain circumstances, Medicaid members with access to ESI are exempt from enrolling as condition of maintaining eligibility: